Trixie18/Trixie18/README.md

 ### 🥜 Me in a nutshell

-‣ I studied Bachelor of Science in Mathematics from the Pamantasan ng Lungsod ng Maynila (University of the City of Manila) and graduated Magna Cum Laude. \n
+‣ I studied Bachelor of Science in Mathematics from the Pamantasan ng Lungsod ng Maynila (University of the City of Manila) and graduated Magna Cum Laude. <br>
 ‣ I have an interest in data science and statistics.
-Additionally, my background in cryptography is proven by a published study of mine in the implementation of NTRUEncrypt to PhilSys data. \n
+Additionally, my background in cryptography is proven by a published study of mine in the implementation of NTRUEncrypt to PhilSys data. <br>
-‣ I do both mini and major projects during my free time, so check out my existing and upcoming projects both here in GitHub and in my DataCamp portfolio. \n
+‣ I do both mini and major projects during my free time, so check out my existing and upcoming projects both here in GitHub and in my DataCamp portfolio. <br>

 ---